Are you looking for nice tweets to post on Twitter?

-Struggling to craft good tweets that grow your Twitter followers, engagement and reach?
+Many of us struggle to craft good tweets that grow our:

-Although Twitter is constantly changing -- there are some tweet types that are classic and stand the test of time.
+Although Twitter is constantly changing, these tweet types are classic and stand the test of time.

 We hope you find these helpful as you grow your Twitter audience!